 Criterion deficits of knee valgus, feet not parallel or shoulder width on landing, and a pause between jumps were the only measures to demonstrate acceptable reliability for pre-PHV players (kappa range = 0.52 – 0.78).
 Whereas, observed knee and thigh motion variables including: knee valgus on landing, and thighs not parallel in flight and high contact noise were the only criteria to report acceptable reliability in the post-pubertal group (range k = 0.43 – 0.67).
-This suggests that the risk factors within the tuck jump assessment that can be reliably assessed as part of a test-retest screen in pre-PHV children are ligament dominance (screened via knee valgus and feet not shoulder width apart at landing), leg dominance (screened via foot positioning not parallel on landing) and core dysfunction (screened via pauses between jumps).
-In the post-PHV players, tuck jump assessment related risk factors that can be reliably screened include ligament dominance (screened via knee valgus at landing); core dysfunction (screened via thighs not reaching parallel during flight) and quadriceps dominance (screened via high contact noise and evident by the contact of the entire foot and heel on the ground between jumps).
+This suggests that these plyometric technique flaws can be reliably assessed as part of a test-retest screen in pre-PHV children.
 Thus, caution should be applied in purely interpreting the composite assessment score due to the high within-subject variation in a number of the individual criteria.
 Respective of a change in total score >1 which was identified as a reliable performance modification, it would be uncertain as to how injury risk has changed.

 While this is the only study to analyze test, re-test within-subject reliability for each of the individual criteria during the tuck jump assessment, knee valgus on landing reported the strongest agreement for both groups.
-This suggests that screening for this criterion risk factor is reliable for test re-test comparison in male youth soccer players who are either pre- or post-PHV. he valgus mechanism has been suggested as a high-risk movement pattern for incidences of both medial collateral ligament (MCL) (9, 16), and ACL injury (8, 12). occur frequently in male youth soccer accounting for up to 85% of knee ligament injuries (19, 33) .
+This suggests that screening for this criterion risk factor is reliable for test re-test comparison in male youth soccer players who are either pre- or post-PHV.
+Knee injuries comprise 17% of all injuries in elite male youth soccer players (25) and the valgus mechanism has been suggested as a high-risk movement pattern for incidences of both medial collateral ligament (MCL) (9, 16), and ACL injury (8, 12).
+MCL injuries occur frequently in male youth soccer accounting for up to 85% of knee ligament injuries (19, 33) and ACL lesions are the most frequently occurring serious injury (> 28 days absence) in this cohort (40).
 Knee valgus motion has been cited as a key contributing factor to high knee abduction moments and ACL injuries (29) and is a predictor of injury assessed during jumping and landing tasks (12).
 Therefore, practitioners using the tuck jump assessment to screen male youth soccer players may reliably track changes in knee valgus on landing following an intervention.